 - Each refers to one particular object or person.

 - Every refers to a group of objects or people all together.

-Here’s how you can use them, and some examples.
+Here’s how you can use each and every, and some examples.

 The word each refers to a single object or person.
 When you use each, you want to emphasize (focus on, stress, point out, make more important) the individual and not the group as a whole.

 - Each egg is checked for quality.